frontrangegeo/frontrangegeo.github.io/Phoenix/index.md

 Phoenix's key features include:

 - Massively parallelized geophysical algorithms
-  - Leveraging many-node cluster computers, Phoenix parralelizes common tasks such as tomography and delay time modeling, stacking QC, and many other processes.
+  - Leveraging many-node cluster computers, Phoenix parallelizes common tasks such as tomography and delay time modeling, stacking QC, and many other processes.
 - Process independence
   - By nature, Phoenix runs all processes in separate containers, so that many workflows can be run concurrently.
 Want to repick a survey while a tomographic update is running?
 No problem.
 - Adaptive Node Spacing (ANS) Tomography